swan-io/chicane/README.md

 #### Router.useRoutes

 Listen and match a bunch of your routes.
-Returns an array of routes, sorted by ascending specificity.
+Returns an array of routes, sorted by descending specificity.
 Useful for route hierarchical representation (e.g. a breadcrumb component).

 ```tsx
 import { match } from "ts-pattern";